 Search-copy-paste-edit-repeat.
 The internet is a query system – it's not a mind reader (yet).

 My point is not necessarily the painfulness of the online job search (though, it IS painful), my point is the process sets you up to fail.
 Your results are only as good as your search terms.
 The world of work is infinite and complex.
 So, how in the world will anyone looking for their first job, a trade or technical job be able to connect with the opportunities that are real possibilities?
 The time has come to evolve from the job search to job matching.

-Living a life in search took off in the 1980s with AOL, Yahoo, the Google beast and Bing.
-Then, the early job boards bought keywords when they were first for sale and started to scrape their way to your attention.
+Search engines took off in the 1980s with AOL, Yahoo, the Google beast and Bing.
+Soon thereafter, the early job boards purchased keywords and started to scrape their way to your attention.
 We have been ingrained to search ever since.
 So, I know it’s mind-altering to think of living a life of match instead of search, but hear me out.
 If you are in high school or college reading this, you’ll get it (so please explain it to your parents for me).

 Let me give you this comparison.
 Dating apps like Bumble, Match, and eHarmony match you.
 First, you create a profile.
 Second, scroll and match with the love of your life (or a booty call), swipe to accept or pass.
 Then, comes the baby in a baby carriage, or something like that.
 What exactly would you have searched for in a search engine to find that person?
 5’2” enjoys comedy, foodie, hates cats and enjoys making sushi for a hobby?
 What sort of results would that search return?